zainsadaqat/refactor-javascript-capstone-with-react-redux-typescript/README.md

 # Refactor JavaScript Capstone Project with React and Redux with TypeScript

 > The Lorem Ipsum for photos.
+Get a list of images by using the /v2/list endpoint. `https://picsum.photos/v2/list `

 ![screenshot](./app_screenshot.png)